 If you want to get outside of the city center, the Japanese-inspired Ten Thousands Waves is located in a sybaritic setting at the base of the Santa Fe ski basin, while the Four Seasons Rancho Encantado is a family-friendly resort with tons of activities to keep you busy.

 Santa Fe is served by the Santa Fe Regional Airport, 10 miles southwest of the city center; however, flights are minimal.
-If you want to fly into Santa Fe directly, American Eagle flies to and from Dallas/Fort Worth and Phoenix, and United Express flies to Denver.
+If you want to fly into Santa Fe directly, American Airlines flies to and from Dallas/Fort Worth and Phoenix, and United Express flies to Denver.
 Most visitors to Santa Fe arrive through the Albuquerque International Sunport, about an hour away.
-A small, but well-designed, airport, ABQ serves 5 million travelers each year and offers flights to and from most major U.S. cities, including Phoenix, Dallas, New York, Atlanta, and Chicago.
+A small, but well-designed, airport, ABQ serves five million travelers each year and offers flights to and from most major U.S. cities, including Phoenix, Dallas, New York, Atlanta, and Chicago.